Updated Jan. 14, 2018

 Fix priority of payment – assessments first, attorney fees last

 One of the biggest scams in the industry is a priority of payment policy that favors the financial interests of attorneys and collection companies over that of the HOAs the industry purports to serve.
-Most states, including Arizona and Florida, apply partial homeowner payments to attorney fees first, and to the delinquent HOA assessments dead last.
+Many states, including Florida, apply partial homeowner payments to attorney fees first, and to the delinquent HOA assessments dead last.
 That arrangement creates a cash cow for HOA collection law firms, makes it exceedingly difficult for homeowners to catch up on their late payments, and is more likely to lead to foreclosure.
 In the end, attorneys often collect double, triple, or quadruple the amount owed to the HOA.

-The state of California addresses this issue in its Common Interest Development statute as follows: (emphasis added).
+Liekwise, the state of California addresses this issue in its Common Interest Development statute as follows: (emphasis added).

 5655. (a) Any payments made by the owner of a separate interest toward a debt described in subdivision (a) of Section 5650 shall first be applied to the assessments owed, and, only after the assessments owed are paid in full shall the payments be applied to the fees and costs of collection, attorney’s fees, late charges, or interest.